-Let's take a look at all of these areas to get a better idea of what Bethel University offers and if it could be a good fit for you.
+Let's take a look at these factors to get a better view of what Bethel University offers and if the college seems like the right college for you.

-About 74% of students who start at Bethel University return the next year.
-Around 62% of students who started at Bethel University earn their Bachelor's degrees within six years.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Around 72% of students who start at Bethel University return the next year.
+Bethel Universityhas a six year graduation rate of 64 for undergrads.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.

 Check with Bethel University directly, for information on any information on starting salaries for recent grads.

 An endowment is the total value of a school's investments, donations, and assets.
 Endowment is not necessarily an indicator of the quality of a school, but it can give you a sense of how much money a college can afford to invest in expanding programs, improving facilities, and support students.

 As of 2022, the total market value of Bethel University's endowment was $11.4 million.
 The average college endowment was $905 million in 2021.
 The school spends $9,273 for each full-time student enrolled.

 Cost is another important factor when choose a college.
 Some colleges may have high tuition, but do a better job at meeting students' financial need.